“You yourself must strive. The Buddhas only point the way.”

 Now that you are committed to becoming a Buddhist, you will undoubtedly want to read up on it.
 Depending on what school/branch of Buddhism you wish to follow, there are plenty of books to get you started.
 Yes, you can go straight into reading ‘scripture’, but that can get you lost…fast.
 Part of being a Buddhist is a Sangha (community of Monastics) to guide you, especially with scripture.
 Trying to figure this all out for yourself is like getting on a boat and wanting to sail around the world without knowing how to operate a boat.
 Having a community, and teacher, is important.
 Without further delay, here are the books that will be perfect for a new Buddhist to get you started:

 - Top Five Books (Mahayana and Theravada).
 The following are my top five recommendations for new Buddhists, and includes a mixture of Theravada, Mahayana, and Tibetan Buddhism.
-You can read my full article by clicking here that provides explanations (and also a bunch of other books to check out):

 - Ven.
 Walpola Rahula’s “What the Buddha Taught“ [Theravada]